faceyspacey/respond-framework-docs-old/docs/respond-component-patterns.md

 ## Takeaway

-In the previous examples, the takeaway may be obscured by the simplicity of the implementation.
+In the preceding examples, the takeaway may be obscured by the simplicity of the implementations.

 The takeaway is that all the complexity surrounding getting the `modalText`--which may be fetched asynchronously over the network--is completely removed from the equation.

-Separation of concerns enables `SmartRespondModal` to be *smart*, but by doing very little work (i.e. only the work of passing state + actions).
+Separation of concerns enables `SmartRespondModal` to be *smart*, even though it does very little work.
+It only does the work of passing state + actions.
 The real work is offloaded to callbacks (sagas, graphql, etc) on your `route`, and to your reducers.
 In each case, the work they do is straightforward.
+Again, *that's the benefit of separating your concerns.*

 What you save yourself from is:

 - entanglement coming from both fetching data and manipulating modal states at the component level
+- making your standard route transition actions concern themselves with opening/closing a modal
 - funny business regarding lifting state and context to get appropriate data back up to a top level modal

 Of course portals could be used for the latter issue, but there are times when they are not an option.
-Being able to *beam* state around--often provided via hoisted route level fetching--creates scenarios where single principle components can do their job with little knowledge of the rest of your app.
+Being able to *beam* state around creates scenarios where single principle components can do their job with little knowledge of the rest of your app.
 This is what being *"driven"* by store state means.

+The root cause for this simplication is that data dependencies are hoisted to top level routes that act as segues (pronounced *"segway"*) between primary renderings of your component tree.
+With data fetching out of the equation, your components begin to resemble a traditional template rendering layer, with little bits of logic sprinkled here and there.

+Most importantly, you can stop pulling out your hair and get back to work on product.
+Respond brings the benefits of separation of concerns to a style of development that had gone too far in the wrong direction.
+The pendulum has swung back into much needed equilibrium.